dustinpfister/blog_posts/_posts/threejs-euler.md

 ## The Euler Class in threejs and what to know first

-This is a post On the Euler Class in threejs, as such I trust that you have at least some background when it comes to the basics of threejs and javaScript in general.
-So if you are new to threejs you might want to start with some kind of getting started post on threejs in general as a basic starting point for the basics of setting up a scene and so forth.
+This is a post on the Euler Class in threejs, as such I trust that you have at least some background when it comes to the basics of threejsthreejs-getting-started and javaScript in general.
+So if you are new to threejs you might want to start with some kind of [getting started post on threejs](/2018/04/04/threejs-getting-started/) in general as a basic starting point for the basics of setting up a scene and so forth.

+## There is also the Object3d look at method

-The Euler Class is one of many basic classes that you should know about sooner or later, it might be best to learn a thing or two about the Euler class when you are first learning the basics of making mesh objects move, and rotate around as this is the class to do so when it comes to rotating at least.
+The Euler Class is one of many basic classes that you should know about sooner or later, it might be best to learn a thing or two about Euler when you are first learning the basics of making mesh rotate around.
+However when it comes to getting started with rotation it might me best to start out with the [look at method of the object3d class](/2021/05/13/threejs-object3d-lookat/).

+## Know a thing or two about radians

-The angles that are passed to the Euler class will be in the form or [radians](https://en.wikipedia.org/wiki/Radian) which is something that you should be familiar with not just for the sake of the Euler class, but for the sake of just about anything that has to do with angles in a javaScript environment.
+The angles that are used with the Euler class will be in the form or [radians](https://en.wikipedia.org/wiki/Radian) which is something that you should be familiar with not just for the sake of the Euler class, but for the sake of just about anything that has to do with angles in a javaScript environment.
+If you have a hard time thinking in radians the expressions used to convert from degree to radian and back again are fairly simple, and there are also some methods in that [Math Utils object of threejs to help with angle unit conversion](/2022/04/11/threejs-math-utils/) as well.

 ### The source code examples here are on Github

 The source code examples for this post can be found in my [test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-euler).
+This is also where I park the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers Matter with threejs